 Loss allowances on treasury investments have been calculated by reference to historic default data published by credit rating agencies and adjusted for current and economic conditions.
-A two-year delay in cash flows is assumed to arise in the event of a default.
+A two year delay in cash flows is assumed to arise in the event of a default.
 Investments are determined to have suffered a significant increase in credit risk where they have been downgraded by three or more credit rating notches or equivalent since initial recognition, unless they retail an investment grade credit rating.
 They are determined to be credit impaired when awarded a "D" credit rating or equivalent.
-At 31 March 2021 £0.001 million of loss allowance related to treasury investments.
+At the 31 March 2022 £0.001m of loss allowance related to treasury investment.